serpent213/hetzner-dns-manager/README.md

 # Hetzner DNS Manager

-A command-line tool to interact with the Hetzner DNS API, allowing you to manage DNS zones and records.
+A command-line tool to interact with the [Hetzner DNS API](https://dns.hetzner.com/api-docs), allowing you to manage DNS records.

+Function scope is limited to managing records within existing zones for now.

 ## Features